Exabyte-io/documentation/docs/collaboration/organizations/teams.md

 Teams are defined as distinct **groups of users** within an [Organization](overview.md), who share a common set of **[permissions](/entities-general/permissions.md)** with regards to the various entities **[assigned](../actions/team/add-remove-entity.md)** (or added) to that particular Team by the Owner or Administrators of the given Organization.

-Teams can thus be employed by the organization Owners and Administrators as a convenient management tool to create and manage permissions vis-a-vis the members of an Organization, and in particular to attribute to them specific access permissions to selected entity items.
+Teams can thus be employed by the organization Owners and Administrators as a convenient management tool to create and manage permissions vis-a-vis the members of an Organization, and in particular to attribute to them specific access to selected entity items.

 # Teams Explorer Interface